georchestra/georchestra/docs/setup/openldap.md

 The optional "memberof" overlay is great to check if a user is a member of a given group.
 Use the [memberof.ldif](../../ldap/memberof.ldif) file to add the module and configure the overlay.

+Before inserting it, watch for the database name it targets... currently `olcDatabase={1}mdb,cn=config`.
+If the database you created with the `bootstrap.ldif` file is named differently, please adjust the `memberof.ldif` file content accordingly.

+Then:
 ```
 sudo ldapadd -Y EXTERNAL -H ldapi:/// -f memberof.ldif
 ```